ggkenios/eeg-diagnosis/README.md

 <br>

 ## <a href="https://github.com/ggkenios/eeg-diagnosis/blob/main/split_by_segment">Model Train: By Segment</a> <br>
+The file contains 2 modules.
+One to run a random 80-20 split and the other a 5-fold cross-validation one.
    - Reads the numpy files created from data_preperation.py <br>
    - Splits them into train and test data, in a balanced way, in terms of labels in train and test sets. <br>
    - Reads the model from model.py <br>